Skip navigation

 add, add to

-You add something “to” something else.
-That means you put something extra or something more into something else (usually to make it different, better, more, or different).
+You add something to something else.
+That means you put something extra or something more into something else (usually to make it different, better, or more).

 Examples: add to